moorepants/HumanControl/parameters/README.rst

 EtaV3
   A faired recumbent bicycle with 66.2 degree head tube angle and 76 mm of trail as reported in [Selwa2016]_.
+Falkorheadonbenchmark
+  A very large and bulky dragon head was added to the handlebars of the Benchmark bicycle.
+Reported on in the BMD 2016 presentation.
 Fisher
   A Gary Fisher mountain bike with rider "Jason" as reported in [Moore2012a]_.
+Optimal02
+  An optimally handling bicycle for 2 m/s presented in [Moore2016]_.
+Optimal04
+  An optimally handling bicycle for 4 m/s presented in [Moore2016]_.
+Optimal05
+  An optimally handling bicycle for 5 m/s presented in [Moore2016]_.
+Optimal06
+  An optimally handling bicycle for 6 m/s presented in [Moore2016]_.
+Optimal08
+  An optimally handling bicycle for 8 m/s presented in [Moore2016]_.
+Optimal10
+  An optimally handling bicycle for 10 m/s presented in [Moore2016]_.
+Optimalmars05Par.txt
+  An optimally handling bicycle for 5 m/s with gravity set to that of Mars.
 Pista
   A Bianchi Pista track bicycle with rider "Jason" as reported in [Moore2012a]_.